The FSC US Controlled Wood National Risk Assessment (US NRA) for the conterminous United States is now available.

 - Pacific Coast & Rocky Mountain Regions (Portland, August 2018)

 4. Controlled Wood Advice Note 24 - this advice note clarifies that auditors are not required to verify the effectiveness of mitigation actions implemented by individual certificate holders, as FSC US will be responsible for completing this verification at a landscape scale.
 The advice note is on p.11 of the Controlled Wood Directive.

-More details regarding the expansion of the US NRA to include Alaska and Hawaii will be available in the coming months.
+More details regarding the expansion of the US NRA to include Alaska and Hawaii can be found here.

 Please contact FSC US with any questions you have about the FSC US Controlled Wood National Risk Assessment.